Difegue/LANraragi/tools/Documentation/basic-operations/first-steps.md

 {% hint style="warning" %}
 If you enable No-Fun Mode, you'll have to set an **API Key** to be able to use the Public API methods.
 See more information in the API page.
 {% endhint %}

+## Server Language

+By default, LANraragi will display its interface following the language your browser is set to.
+(Via Accept-Language headers).

+If you dislike this behavior, you can set a specific language option for every browser instead in Server Settings.
+LANraragi currently supports the following languages:

+* English
+* French
+* Simplified Chinese
+* Traditional Chinese
+* German
+* Spanish
+* Japanese
+* Indonesian
+* Korean
+* Norwegian
+* Portuguese
+* Italian
+* Vietnamese

 ## Content Folder